 Acting primarily through its Board of Directors, the Crossings POA maintains and administers the community's programs and facilities; administers and enforces the community's property Declarations (aka restrictive covenants); assesses and collects dues from members; and promulgates rules and regulations to fulfill the POA's mission.
 Many of the active programs are coordinated by volunteer committees.

 Our community is part of the state 911 emergency response system.
 Emergency services are provided by the Slanesville Volunteer Fire Company with backup services from the Paw Paw VFD Company.
 We have established GPS sites for emergency helicopter response.
-There are 3 community defibrillators that are located at homes in different sections of the community.
-Finally, our community is fortunate to have a number of full-time healthcare professionals that are helpful in advising and assisting with various health issues.
+There are 11 community defibrillators located at homes and common areas throughout the community.

-In addition to the community gate, there is a security service which provides regular patrols of all roads and common grounds.
+There is a gate and camera at the community entrance which provides us the ability to review vehicles entering and exiting the community in the case of a security incident.
+We have a contract with a security service which provides regular patrols of all roads and common grounds.
 Security services are also available for individual properties for a fee.

-To protect our property values, all new construction is controlled by a committee to insure that community bylaws are adhered to and so that we maintain the natural appearance of our beautiful community.
+To protect our property values, all new construction is controlled to insure that community bylaws are adhered to and so that we maintain the natural appearance of our beautiful community.

 The sustainability of our forest and wildlife and the quality and quantity of our water are of vital importance to the Crossings community.
-We have an active Eco group that focuses on ecological concerns such as the health of our forest, deer overpopulation, surface and groundwater resources, invasive species, and regional industrial activities potentially threatening our community such as Marcellus Shale.
+We have had Eco initiatives focused on ecological concerns such as the health of our forest, deer overpopulation, surface and groundwater resources, invasive species, and regional industrial activities potentially threatening our community such as Marcellus Shale.